Minnie and Harold Fierman Professor of Psychology

 Field of Specialty

-Life-span development; midlife; aging; sense of control; adult personality; memory; health-promoting behaviors; intervention research to improve cognitive and physical functioning.
+Life-span development; midlife; aging; sense of control; adult personality; memory; health-promoting behaviors; intervention research to improve cognitive and physical functioning and health.

 Hahn, Elizabeth., & Lachman, Margie.
 E..
-"Adaptation to memory decline: The role of control beliefs and selective optimization with compensation."
-Aging, Neuropsychology and Cognition Advance online publication..
-(2014). (forthcoming)
+"Everyday experiences of memory problems and control: The adaptive role of selective optimization with compensation in the context of memory decline."
+Aging, Neuropsychology and Cognition 22.
+(2015): 25-41.

 Lachman, Margie.
 E., Teshale, Salom., & Agrigoroaei, Stefan..
 "Midlife as a pivotal period in the life course: Balancing growth and decline at the crossroads of youth and old age."
 International Journal of Behavioral Development.
-(2014). (forthcoming)
+39. (2015): 20-31.

 Graham, E., & Lachman, Margie E. "Personality traits, facets and cognitive performance: Age differences in their relations."
 Personality and Individual Differences 59.
 (2014): 89-95.

 Karlamangla, Arun.S., Miller-Martinez, Dana., Lachman, Margie.
 E., Tun, Patricia.A., Koretz, A., & Seeman, Teresa.
 M..
 "Biological correlates of adult cognition: Midlife in the United States Study (MIDUS)."
 Neurobiology of Aging 35.
 (2014): 387-394.

 Lachman, Margie.
 E., Agrigoroaei, Stefan., Tun, Patricia.
 A., & Weaver, Suzanne.
 L..
 "Monitoring Cognitive Functioning: Psychometric Properties of The Brief Test of Adult Cognition by Telephone.."
 Assessment 21.
 (2014): 404-417.